sg893052/sonic-buildimage/system/system-ready.md

     Example 2:
     root@sonic:/# show system status all
-    System is not ready - one or more service have Failed
+    System is not ready - one or more services have Failed

     Service-Name                   Service-Status       App-Ready-Status     Fail-Reason
     aaastatsd                      Failed               Failed               start-limit-hit
     as7712-pddf-platform-monitor   OK                   OK                   -
-    bgp                            OK                   OK                   -
+    bgp                            OK                   Failed               App Initializing
     caclmgrd                       OK                   OK                   -
     config-setup                   OK                   OK                   -
+    ntp-config                     Starting             Starting             -
+    pmon                           OK                   Failed               Transceiver daemon is not up

 ### 2.4.3 show system status all --brief
 - The output of this command will just display the brief status of the entire sonic services.
 - Output format of the CLI :

-    <"System is ready with all the services"/"System is not ready - one or more service have Failed">
+    <"System is ready with all the services"/"System is not ready - one or more services have Failed">

     Example 1:
     root@sonic:/# show system status all --brief
-    System is not ready - one or more service have Failed
+    System is not ready - one or more services have Failed

     root@sonic:/#